Page last updated: 2 September 2015

 |Other||These are minor changes to existing items that do not have significant financial implications but do require consideration by PBAC because of their potential impact on the PBS.
 These are listed no earlier than two months after PBAC meetings.|

-Changes to the prices of medicines on the PBS may only occur at the beginning of April, August or December.
+Changes to the prices of medicines on the PBS may only occur on 1 February, 1 April, 1 June, 1 August, 1 October or 1 December.
 Therefore, any new listing or change to an existing listing that directly or indirectly results in a price change can only occur at these times.

-A new brand of a drug that is already listed on the PBS is not considered by PBAC or PBPA.
+A new brand of a drug that is already listed on the PBS is not considered by PBAC.
 Application to list a new brand that does not lead to a price change can be made at any time and listing occurs approximately ten weeks after the relevant deadline.

-You can find contact details for the PBAC and PBPA on the PBS Contacts page
+You can find contact details for the PBAC on the PBS Contacts page.